Jet Lag Recovery Calculator

 Why is eastbound jet lag worse than westbound jet lag?

 Your circadian clock naturally runs slightly longer than 24 hours, making it easier to delay sleep (travel west) than to advance it (travel east).
 Eastbound travel asks your body to go to sleep and wake up earlier than it wants to, which conflicts with the clock's natural drift.
-Research suggests recovery from eastbound travel takes roughly 10–15% longer per time zone crossed compared to westbound travel, reflected in the 0.9 vs 1.1 direction factors in this calculator.
+This calculator reflects that with a 1.0 eastbound direction factor versus 0.7 westbound — eastbound recovery is estimated at roughly 43% longer per time zone crossed compared to westbound.
 Practical strategies for eastbound travel include pre-shifting your sleep time several days before departure and using morning light exposure at the destination.

 How does age affect jet lag severity and recovery time?